-Planning to watch the big game today?
-It is kind of hard to believe this is the 50th Super Bowl.
-I'm still not sure if I'll bother to watch it this year or not.
-I don't particularly care for either team, but I really despise the Broncos.
-I guess that means I'll root for the Panthers if I watch the game.
+Planning to watch the big game on Sunday?
+It is kind of hard to believe it has been played for over 50 years.
+I'm not sure if I'll bother to watch it this year or not.
+I don't particularly care for either team, but I despise the Patriots.
+I guess that means I'll root for the Eagles if I watch the game.

 For someone who probably watches the Super Bowl only about half the time, I sure have written about it often.
 Here are some examples:

 - Praying for a Super Bowl Win (2017)